Does HR battle to be taken seriously in your organisation?

 Garry Ridge and Stan Sewitch argue that the issue is the way HR sees itself.

 Ridge is the (Australian) CEO of consumer goods manufacturer WD-40 Company, and Sewitch is his VP of Global Organisational Development.
-In their essay entitled How HR can get the squeaks out of an organisation, Ridge and Sewitch suggest that HR professionals are mistaken if they think they are (or should be) decision-makers within an organisation:
+In their essay entitled How HR can get the squeaks out of an organisation, Ridge and Sewitch suggest that HR professionals are mistaken if they think they are (or should be) decision-makers within an organization:

-“To be a business partner in today’s and tomorrow’s world of business, HR must recognise that it is not a decision-making function . . .
+“To be a business partner in today’s and tomorrow’s world of business, HR must recognize that it is not a decision-making function . . .
 Its role is to provide the best advice possible to leaders who must make decisions about strategy, sales, operations, hiring, promotions, separations, job structure, and succession.
 It’s an advisory function for 99 percent of its activities.
 HR strays afield of its role when it behaves otherwise.”

-Ridge and Sewitch identify four dysfunctional roles that HR can fall into: trying to enforce rules, coddling workers, attempting to influence organisational decisions outside its field of expertise, and accepting duties delegated from leaders struggling with relationships – instead of equipping them to do it themselves.
+Ridge and Sewitch identify four dysfunctional roles that HR can fall into: trying to enforce rules, coddling workers, attempting to influence organizational decisions outside its field of expertise, and accepting duties delegated from leaders struggling with relationships – instead of equipping them to do it themselves.

 At WD-40 Company, Ridge and Sewitch aim to avoid such pitfalls by designing an advisory role HR can truly deliver on.
 The result?
 Higher accountability, more skilled leaders, and an unmistakeably valuable contribution from HR.